-With the same logic, specific provisions are supposed to ensure adequate safety against extreme natural events, (i.e. whose magnitude exceed those considered for design), including adequate margins against cliff edge effects.
-These provisions are conventionally associated with the DiD level 3b for those that address multiple failures and contribute to the prevention of severe accident situations, and to the DiD level 4 for those devoted to the management of severe accident conditions (cf. Table 2.1).
+With the same logic, specific provisions are supposed to ensure adequate safety against extreme natural events, i.e. whose magnitude exceed those considered for design, including adequate margins against cliff edge effects.
+They are conventionally associated with the DiD level 3b for those that address multiple failures and contribute to the prevention of severe accident situations, and to the DiD level 4 for those devoted to the management of severe accident conditions (cf. Table 2.1).

-For the assessment of the adequacy of all these provisions (physical performances and reliability), deterministic criteria and metrics have to be defined specifically for:
+Deterministic criteria and metrics have to be defined specifically for:

-- events that, following the failure of the 1st level of the DiD (e.g. PWR pressure vessel rupture) could lead to prompt reactor core / fuel damage and consequent early containment failure, mainly translating Quality Assurance (QA) objectives, to guarantee the highly hypothetical character of the event; probabilistic studies will be implemented to check the effectiveness of the QA implementation and to bring the proof of this very low frequency of occurrence; - the triggering of unallowable phenomena (e.g. the large gas bubble through an SFR core with positive void coefficient), mainly through the knowledge and the mastering of uncertainty (e.g. with a PIRT analysis, see Appendix 2); - the elimination of by-pass sequences, by the systematic review of all the containment penetrations and the definition of criteria/constraints on design, operation, maintenance and accident intervention procedures; - the physical performances and the reliability of the different layers of provisions in order to guarantee the highly hypothetical character of the failure of all the LOP.
+- events that could lead to prompt reactor core / fuel damage and consequent early containment failure, mainly translating Quality Assurance (QA) objectives, to guarantee the highly hypothetical character of the event; probabilistic studies will be implemented to check this QA implementation and to bring the proof of this very low frequency of occurrence; - the triggering of unallowable phenomena, mainly through the knowledge and the mastering of uncertainty (e.g. with a PIRT analysis, see Appendix 1); - the elimination of by-pass sequences, by the systematic review of all the containment penetrations and the definition of criteria/constraints on design, operation, maintenance and accident intervention procedures.